jshufro/rocketpool-vfvm/plugins.md

 VFVM has first-class support for plugins.

-As of now, there are none.
+As of now, there is only one- partial match output, which prints progressively longer prefix matches as the target address is mined.

 ## Developing Plugins